The Fall 2018 Undergraduate Case Competition will be November 9-10 for students in both ISTM 410 and ISTM 320.

 The CMIS Case Competition offers TAMU students an opportunity to sharpen their analytic, presentation, and teamwork skills.
 The competition serves as an excellent forum for interaction between CMIS members and MIS students.
 It is an exceptional opportunity for CMIS members to associate with students in an academic setting.

 The CMIS corporate advisory board sponsors the CMIS case competition.
-During the fall semester, we offer a competition for both undergraduate MIS and graduate MIS students.
-During the spring semester, we offer a competition for undergraduate students only.
+During the fall semester, we offer a competition for undergraduate MIS students.
+During the spring semester, we offer a competition for both undergraduate and master’s level students.

 Undergraduate Student Eligibility